daividssilverio/placeholderj/README.md

     }
 }
 ```
-Note that in placeHolderJ.init() you can pass five parameters but just the Activity or View, first view id and second view id are obligatory.
-This three parameters are obligatory because you always has to pass the Activity or View that will be used to find the views passed on placeHolderJ.init().
-Activity or View also is used to find child view from views like R.id.view_error.
+Note that in placeHolderJ.init() you can pass five parameters but only the Activity or View, the id of the view that will be manipulated to show the placeholders and at least the id of 1 placeholder are mandatory.

+Contributor: Daivid Silverio (https://github.com/daividssilverio) - Docs